PaperTiger/figma-plugins/README.md

 At the moment there's no way to change the colors / theme of the rulers on Figma.

 #### Some UI elements look unstyled.
-If you spot something weird on the UI feel free to shot us a screenshot at team@papertiger.com
+If you spot something weird on the UI feel free to shoot us a screenshot at team@papertiger.com

 --